 Every week day the IDC has visiting hours from 10:30-11:30 for those who have a valid visa to visit people in the detention center.
 I got the opportunity to visit someone in IDC and hear about the situation directly from one of the people living in it.

 In order to get into the IDC I had to show my passport and valid visa, as well as have the inmate number of the person I wanted to see.
 Visitors are only allowed to see one person per visit.
 I had initially tried to get in to see my friend whom I did not know the inmate number of, but they could not find his name in their list.
-I was knew that he was still in the IDC, but discrepancy occurs in the documentation of the inmates because their English names are translated into Thai, which could lead to misinterpretation.
+I knew that he was still in the IDC, but discrepancy occurs in the documentation of the inmates because their English names are translated into Thai, which could lead to misinterpretation.

-Eventually, I got in once I found out the number of another person.
+Eventually, I got in, once I found out the number of another person.
 None of our belongings could come in with us, they were kept in a locker.
 Visitors are allowed to bring food and a few other personal care items to give to the inmates.
 Everyone visiting comes with something to give the person they are seeing.
 The items are searched through to ensure no illegal objects are being brought through.
 The inmates who have a visitor are then called out of their rooms.

 Two wire fences with about about a meter between are all that separates the visitors from the inmates.
 To find the person that you are visiting you must walk up and down along the fence until you spot them.
 With so many people visiting, having a conversation is tricky.
 You must shout back and forth to one another in order to hear what the other person is saying.
 An hour goes by rather quickly.
 When the time is up the visitors must leave and the inmates can grab their delivered bags and go back to their room.